The importance of financial planning for first-time home buyers

 Plan for Future Interest Rate Hikes

 Consider the potential for future interest rate hikes.
 Even when it seems that the interest rate will remain stable, there's no guarantee that rates won't rise again.
 To protect yourself, we recommend making an allowance for future rate increases.
-As a rule of thumb, set aside at least 1% or R100 for every R100,000 borrowed from your lender.
+As a rule of thumb, set aside at least 1% or N$100 for every N$100,000 borrowed from your lender.
 This buffer will provide a safety net and ensure you don't overextend your finances.

 Determine Your Affordability